ArmaghanSarvar/mda-ArmaghanSarvar/Milestone3/Data_Analysis_2.md

 # Exercise 3: Reading and writing data

-Get set up for this exercise by making a folder called `output` in the top level of your project folder / repository.
+Get set up for this exercise by making a folder called `output` in the top level of the project folder / repository.
 You’ll be saving things there.

 ## 3.1 (5 points)

-Take a summary table that you made from Milestone 2 (Exercise 1.2), and write it as a csv file in your `output` folder.
+Take a summary table that you made from Milestone 2 (Exercise 1.2), and write it as a csv file in the `output` folder.
 Use the `here::here()` function.

--   **Robustness criteria**: You should be able to move your Mini Project repository / project folder to some other location on your computer, or move this very Rmd file to another location within your project repository / folder, and your code should still work.
+-   **Robustness criteria**: We should be able to move the Mini Project repository / project folder to some other location on the computer, or move this very Rmd file to another location within the project repository / folder, and the code should still work.
 -   **Reproducibility criteria**: You should be able to delete the csv file, and remake it simply by knitting this Rmd file.